-This project was supported by Grant Number 2012-SW-AX-0028 awarded by the Office on Violence Against Women, U.S. Department of Justice.
-The opinions, findings, conclusions, and recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
+This project was supported by grant no. 2014-WF-AX-0016, 2015-WF-AX-0026, awarded by the Colorado Department of Public Safety, Division of Criminal Justice - administering office for the S.T.O.P.
+Formula Grant Program.
+The opinions, findings, conclusions, and recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the views of the state or the U.S. Department of Justice, Office on Violence Against Women.